Casey O'Gorman (motorcyclist): Sic58 Squadra Corse (2025–)

 On 7 August 2025, Sic58 Squadra Corse announced O'Gorman would be making his Grand Prix debut as a replacement for injured Luca Lunetta at the Austrian and Hungarian Grands Prix.
 He finished 18th in his debut race and 13th in his second, claiming his first World Championship points.
 Two months later, the team announced O'Gorman as one of their riders for the 2026 and 2027 Moto3 World Championship seasons.

 Later in the season, O'Gorman was drafted by Intact GP to replace injured David Muñoz for the final two rounds of the year, at the Portuguese and Valencian Grands Prix, making his second replacement appearance of the season.
+He finished in sixth place at Portimão in his first race aboard a KTM, and ultimately 13th in the season finale at Valencia.